$39,950,000 | 17,072.12 ACRES | AVAILABLE

 The Peters family recognized the importance of mineral rights ownership and has acquired mineral rights that had been previously severed from the land.
 A new owner will realize the benefits of these efforts both in terms of the potential future monetary value of those rights, as well as for the purpose of controlling future decisions related to land stewardship.
 The Seller believes, but will not warrant, that it owns 100 percent of the appurtenant subsurface mineral rights which will convey with the sale.
 Buyers are encouraged to retain legal counsel for the purposes of confirming mineral rights ownership.

 To further preserve and protect wildlife habitat, the Quinlan Ranch granted a conservation easement on a small portion of the ranch to the Rocky Mountain Elk Foundation in 1998.
 This easement is limited to 900 acres of mountainous land located in the extreme north end of the ranch.
 Under the terms of the easement, the ranch retains the right to hunt these 900 acres, but agrees to preserve and protect them for the natural habitat and continued ecological benefit of New Mexico wildlife.
+Upon request, a copy of this conservation easement will be furnished.
 The balance of the ranch is not encumbered by any conservation easements.